bricoletc/delfies/README.md

 First, we provide two basic definitions:

-- Breakpoints can be of two `breakpoint_type`s:
+- Breakpoints can be of two **breakpoint types**:
-  - S2G: telomere-containing softclipped-reads align to a location in the genome.
+  - S2G: telomere-containing softclipped-reads align to a location in the genome
   - G2S: non-telomere-containing softclipped-reads align to a location in the genome that contains telomeres